kwiats/QuotesAPI/README.md

-# REST API Quotes in Polish and English

 # Random Quote
 Application allow user to add favorite quote, author and origin of quote, then user can generate random quote.